nestjs/docs.nestjs.com/content/microservices/timeout.md

 ### Timeout

 Sometimes, microservices are down or not available.
-For such cases, a timeout is required.
-If the microservice does not respond to the request within a certain time, an Exception is thrown, which can be caught and an error message will be displayed.
+You can handle these cases using the `RxJS` timeout operator in the call.
+If the microservice does not respond to the request within a certain time, an Exception is thrown, which can be caught and handled appropriately.

 To solve this problem you have to install [rxjs](https://github.com/ReactiveX/rxjs) package: